SchoolOfCode/w0d0_precourse-challenge-ojxade312/README.md

 Furthermore, I learnt a lot about how I can best learn all of this new infromation, I have found watching tutorials has aided in better retention.

-Upon reflection, I have been able to acknowledge the deiffciluty in acquiring this new schoo, but I also have noticed my own motivation and insiration to keep coming back even if it is difficult.
+Upon reflection, I have been able to acknowledge the diffciluty in acquiring these new skills, but I also have noticed my own motivation and inspiration to keep coming back even if it maybe difficult.